 Registering your new business

 Once you have decided on the business entity, it is time to register your new business.

 Obtain an EIN

-Corporations, LLC’s and any business with employees need to register for an Employer Identification Number (EIN).
+Corporations, LLCs, and businesses with employees need to register for an Employer Identification Number (EIN).

 EINs are also referred to as Federal Tax ID Numbers.
-If in the future, a business changes its business entity, a new EIN is required.
+If a business changes its business entity in the future, a new EIN is required.

 Setting up a business bank account is good business practice.

-Other reasons to have a dedicated business bank account is that it helps you to manage your business financials, and helps you assess the health of your business.
+- Helps you to manage your business finances and assess the health of your business

 As with any business venture, it is critical that you are aware of all the rules and regulations and obtain the proper business license and permits.
 You will need to contact your local authorities to determine which permits you require.